 - Follow FERPA’s information regulations.
 This includes restricting access to your students’ educational records, notifying them if you will include them in your school directory, and allowing them to opt out.

 - If you are subject to HIPAA’s privacy rule, protect any information that’s considered PHI.
 This includes using secure channels that encrypt data to receive and send PHI.
-For instance, Jotform’s HIPAA-compliant online forms automatically encrypt sensitive data so patients can safely send their PHI to healthcare providers.
+For instance, Jotform’s HIPAA-friendly online forms automatically encrypt sensitive data so patients can safely send their PHI to healthcare providers.

 Your school handles a lot of sensitive information, and it can be difficult to keep track of the proper ways to make this data legally compliant.
 But if you know when HIPAA applies to your school — and when it doesn’t — you’ll be able to handle your students’ health data securely and legally.